negu63/tinyclip/README.md

     - TinyCLIP preprocesses images to 224x224 pixels for inference.
     - To minimize cloud inference time, resize and crop your image locally to 224x224 (keeping aspect ratio), then encode as base64.
     - This avoids extra download and resize steps, making predictions faster.
-- **Image URLs:**
+- **Image URL:**
-    - You can still use image URLs.
+    - You can still use image URL.
 The model will download, resize, and process the image automatically.

 ## Performance \& Precision